Understanding the Power of Your Front Brake for Better Control

-Recently, we put out a post on our social channels asking, 'What's the WORST piece of mountain bike advice you've been given?
+Recently, we posted a post on our social channels asking, 'What's the WORST piece of mountain bike advice you've been given?
 We then posted the top five worst suggested pieces of advice as a poll on our Instagram Stories asking if the advice was true or false to use.
-Some of you were on the right track, and some of you weren't.
-They weren't trick questions, though - the answers were all false because they're techniques that aren't correct due to the decrease in rider safety and understanding about what we're doing on our bike.
-These posts received a lot of engagement, so we'd love to dive a little deeper to help you understand why these pieces of advice aren't great to be sharing or using.
+Some of you were on the right track, and others weren't.
+They weren't trick questions, though - the answers were all false because they're techniques that aren't correct due to the decrease in rider safety and understanding about what we're doing on our bikes.
+These posts received a lot of engagement, so we'd love to dive deeper to help you understand why these pieces of advice aren't great to share or use.

 "Don't use your front brake."